 It is intended that Accountable Agencies use existing project documentation, assistance from the delivery team and asset operator and not create or customise documents for the Review.

 MANDATORY DOCUMENTS

-- Main body of the original Final Business Case - Summary presentation of the project, including scope, location and purpose - Benefits Realisation Plan (or similar) - Any agency project evaluation documentation - Final project reports from the completion of the project
+- Summary presentation of the project, including scope, location and purpose. - · Benefits Realisation Plan (or similar). - Any agency project evaluation documentation. - Final project reports from the completion of the project.

 REQUIRED INFORMATION